chriscastaneda/blog-restfulAPI/ReadMe.md

 - Filter by authors (added)
 - Commenting system (added)

-## Live Demo
+## Demo Instructions
-  1. Open in new tab: https://reqbin.com/
+  1. Open link in new tab: https://reqbin.com/
-  2. Copy url into blue-fieldbox (http://ec2-54-183-207-67.us-west-1.compute.amazonaws.com:3000/authors)
+  2. Copy url into blue-fieldbox: (http://ec2-54-183-207-67.us-west-1.compute.amazonaws.com:3000/authors)
-  3. Click send to see response!
+  3. Click 'Send' to see response!
   4. Follow the _Endpoint instructions_ below to interact with api.

 ## Init Instructions